calvinfreese/Employee_Manager/README.md

 ## Description
 Use this application to manage your company's employees, roles, and departments.
-Employee Manager uses a series of CLI prompts that kicks off queries to the MySQL database "employee_db" based on the user's input.
+Employee Manager uses a series of CLI prompts that will kick off queries to the MySQL database "employee_db" based on the user's input.

 #### Prompts
 1. * View all employees.